mykelalvis/FT/Traveller/WORKING/Book 1.md

 parties encounter without surprise,
-RANGES either may attempt to escape imme-
-Close: in physical contact; touching. diately (before any combat or contact
+RANGES either may attempt to escape imme-Close: in physical contact; touching. diately (before any combat or contact

 ##### Short: at sword or polearm point, occurs).
 Roll 9+ to escape (DM allowed